-In a personal quest to land on a lifestyle approach for a long, happy, healthy life, I’ve come to question the motivation behind early retirement and whether or not escaping the rat race is the answer, or simply a mirage.
+In a personal quest to land on a lifestyle approach for a long, happy, and healthy life, I’ve come to question the motivation behind early retirement.
+Is escaping the rat race simply a mirage?

-In The Blue Zones, author Dan Buettner set out to find places in the world where people live healthily into their 90s (or even 100s) at significantly higher rates than folks do in the U.S. The demographers found Blue Zones in a mountainous patch of Sardinia, the Mediterranean island of Ikaria (Greece), Nicola (Costa Rica), Okinawa (Japan), and Loma Linda (California).
+In The Blue Zones, author Dan Buettner set out to find places in the world where people live independently and contentedly into their 90s (or even 100s.)
+They do so at significantly higher rates than folks do in the industrialized western nations.

 - Diet.
 High in vegetables and omega-3 fats (olive oil, goat/sheep dairy).
 Zero processed (junk) food.
 Minimal meat consumption.
 Lots of beans or tofu.
 Red wine daily, in moderation (except in Loma Linda, where the Seventh Day Adventists avoid alcohol altogether.)
 A few cups of coffee or tea daily.